DWELLING TYPES

 LAYOUT 1

-Ideal for a more square site, this layout can be configured for all dwelling types with the following floor areas:
+Ideal for a tight site, this square layout can be configured for all dwelling types with the following floor areas:

 1. NOOK: 60m2